YouGoDevs/Sexy-UI/README.md

 Optionally, you can wrap your application with the `ToggleColorsProvider` so you can toggle between light and dark mode within your app.

-2. Here's how to use components
+2. Here's how to use components:

 ```jsx
 import { Button } from "@sexy-ui/react"